Karty kicks 5 FGs, Stanford gets past Arizona State, 15-14 – KION546

 The Sun Devils led 14-6 after Elijhah Badger caught a 39-yard touchdown pass a minute into the second quarter.
 Badger made six catches for a career-best 118 yards.

+“I feel like every drive I was in a pretty good rhythm, better than usual,” Badger said.
+“I just feel like it gets better every week, just going to keep getting better.”

-Stanford had not allowed its opponent to score in the first quarter in its last two games against Oregon State and Notre Dame.
-But the Sun Devils ended the streak when Xazavian Valladay running for a 15-yard touchdown.
+Stanford had not allowed its opponent to score in the first quarter in its last two games against Oregon State and Notre Dame, but the Sun Devils ended the streak when Xazavian Valladay ran for a 15-yard touchdown.

-Stanford quarterback Tanner McKee, who completed 33 of his 57 attempted passes for 320 yards, has been held without a touchdown in back-to-back games after recording multiple in each of Stanford’s first five games.
+Stanford quarterback Tanner McKee, who completed a career-high 33 of 57 attempted passes for 320 yards, has been held without a touchdown in back-to-back games after recording multiple in each of Stanford’s first five games.

+“It was enough to get the (win), but obviously not good enough moving forward,” McKee said.
+“Lot of things to work on, and a lot of things to get better at, but obviously happy with the result today.”

 THE TAKEAWAY